-In determining the total size of equity awards, the Compensation Committee considers various factors such as the outstanding number of options and shares of restricted stock, the amount of additional shares available for issuance under the Stock Incentive Plan, the level of responsibility of the proposed recipient and his or her performance and the percent of the outstanding shares of our common stock represented by outstanding options and shares of restricted stock.
+In determining the type and total size of equity awards, the Compensation Committee considers various factors such as the outstanding number of options and shares of restricted stock, the amount of additional shares available for issuance under our Incentive Plan, the financial statement impact of awards, the level of responsibility of the proposed recipient and his or her performance and the percent of the outstanding shares of our common stock represented by outstanding options and shares of restricted stock.

-Prior to fiscal 2006, we primarily made grants of stock options in the form of leveraged stock options pursuant to our leveraged stock option program.
-The method of calculating the number of leveraged stock options granted to each executive officer and the method of determining their exercise price is set forth in our EVA Bonus Plan and the Stock Incentive Plan and generally is equal in value to the executive officer's total bonus payout under the EVA Bonus Plan.
+We have historically made grants of stock options in the form of leveraged stock options pursuant to our leveraged stock option program.
+The method of calculating the number of leveraged stock options granted to each executive officer and the method of determining their exercise price is set forth in our EVA Bonus Plan and our Incentive Plan and generally is equal in value to the executive officer's total bonus payout under the EVA Bonus Plan.
 Awards of leveraged stock options typically have an exercise price that simulates a stock purchase with 10:1 leverage.
 Essentially, the exercise price equals the product of 90% of the fair market value of our common stock on the date of grant, multiplied by the sum (taken to the 5th power) of (a) 1, plus (b) the Estimated Annual Growth Rate.
-The Estimated Annual Growth Rate equals the average daily closing 10-year U.S. Treasury note yield rate for the month of April immediately preceding the relevant plan year, plus 2%.
-All leveraged stock option grants to executive officers incorporate the following terms:
+The Estimated Annual Growth Rate equals the average daily closing 10-year U.S. Treasury note yield rate for the month of April immediately preceding the relevant determination date, plus 2%.
+All leveraged stock option grants made in recent years to executive officers have incorporated the following terms:

-- the term of the option does not exceed five years; - the grant price exceeds the market price of our common stock on the date of grant; and - options vest on the third anniversary of the grant date.
+- the term of the option does not exceed ten years; - the exercise price exceeds the market price of our common stock on the date of grant; and - options vest on the third anniversary of the grant date.

-The maximum aggregate number of leveraged stock options to be granted each year is 40,000.
+The maximum aggregate number of leveraged stock options to be granted each year is currently set at 40,000.
 If the total bonus payout under our Economic Value Added program produces more than 40,000 leveraged stock options in any fiscal year, then the leveraged stock options granted for that year will be reduced pro-rata based on proportionate total bonus payouts under the EVA Bonus Plan.
 The amount of any such reduction shall be carried forward to subsequent years and awarded in leveraged stock options to the extent the annual limitation is not exceeded in future years.

-Based upon fiscal year 2010 performance, our Compensation Committee on August 17, 2010, made grants of leveraged stock options for 14,360 shares to Mr. Stratton, 5,320 shares to Mr. Krejci, 5,290 shares to Mr. Hansen, 3,470 shares to Mr. Kazmierski and 3,300 shares to Mr. Guillot.
-All of these options granted to our named executive officers have an exercise price of \$22.47 per share (the closing price of our stock on August 17, 2010 was \$19.53), a five-year term and vest on the third anniversary of the date of grant.
-The options had a grant date fair value per option of \$7.48 as determined pursuant to FASB Accounting Standards Codification Topic 718.
+Based upon fiscal year 2013 performance, our Compensation Committee on August 21, 2013, made grants of leveraged stock options for 14,360 shares to Mr. Krejci, 6,460 shares to Mr. Hansen, 4,290 shares to Mr. Guillot, 3,660 to Mr. Messina and 3,650 shares to Ms. Scherbarth.
+All of these options granted to our named executive officers have an exercise price of \$38.71 per share, a ten-year term and vest on the third anniversary of the date of grant.
+These options had a grant date fair value per option of \$17.58 as determined pursuant to FASB Accounting Standards Codification Topic 718.